SmithWillSuffice/ohanga-pai/content/blog/131_caused_pearls.md

 receiving too many government scorepoints they did not deserve, and all the consequences thereof.

-One thing the reviewers, Aronow and Sävje., get right is close to my beef, but they couch it in humbler terms, they note Pearl himself is not claiming his "casual revolution" has solved the problem of _causal discovery_.
+One thing the reviewers, Aronow and Sävje, get right is close to my beef, but they couch it in humbler terms, they note Pearl himself is not claiming his "casual revolution" has solved the problem of _causal discovery_.